 - Santa Maria della Spina, constructed in 1230, was originally built to house a thorn that is allegedly a piece of the crown of Christ.
-This gorgeous gothic church is a must-see for anyone traveling to Pisa.
+This gorgeous gothic church is a must-see for anyone travelling to Pisa.

 - Camposanto Monumentale, or Campo Santo, is a historic building and burial site filled with funerary monuments and brilliant sculptures.

 - Piazza Garibaldi is a square located in in the center of Pisa with a buzzing restaurant and entertainment scene.
-Locals and tourists alike frequent the Piazza Garibaldi to enjoy street side eateries and overlook the beautiful architecture.
+Locals and tourists alike frequent the Piazza Garibaldi to enjoy street-side eateries and overlook the beautiful architecture.
 This makes for an excellent attraction if you want to relax and soak up European culture after a long day of sightseeing.

-- Rent a vespa.
+- Rent a Vespa.

 After a few days of walking, you might want to look into ways to relax and give your tired legs a break.
-Although the bus can get you around town, exploring one of Italy’s greatest cities on a vespa is an experience you’ll never forget.
+Although the bus can get you around town, exploring one of Italy’s greatest cities on a Vespa is an experience you’ll never forget.

 - Take a day trip to Cinque Terre.